Hello, and welcome to Underwood Artworks.

 I have constructed this web site as a set of portfolios that can introduce viewers (like you) to my work.
 I've been an artist for 30+ years, and I continue to evolve and make new work.
 Please click on the Portfolio links at the top of this page to have a look at some of my varied series of artworks.
 I make mixed-media artworks, composite photographs, drawings, and collages/assemblages.
 A lot of my work involves incorporating my own original photographs into mixed-media artworks or montage/composite photographs, with the intent of expanding the use of "the still photograph" as an instigator of meaning and as a facilitor of aesthetic and contextual possibilities.
 Thanks for having a look at some of my work.

-Pictured here on this front page is one of my recent 20-inches-square photographic and mixed-media artworks on paper.
-Check out work in the various portfolios on this web site to see more "image/text" work.
+Pictured here on this front page is one of my recent image/text artworks in my "Mixed Media Photographic Artworks" portfolio.
+Other portfolios on this web site also have new and recent image/text works.

 I am the editor (and publisher) of an anthology photography book which was released from Sapling Grove Press in June, 2015.
 Take a look at the diverse, innovative, and progressive work in our book, RICH COMMUNITY: AN ANTHOLOGY OF APPALACHIAN PHOTOGRAPHERS, which includes previously unpublished work from 82 contemporary Appalachian photographers.
 You may be surprised by the diversity and complexity of the work included in this important book.